The Chewy – Racing Car

 Thoroughly Modern E Type

-The car had a shape and design that had to evolve in order to meet legislative safety and emissions requirements, before Jaguar had the resources to develop the technology needed to keep it viable.
-As safety standards and emissions controls began to emerge in the late 1960’s – bumper height, 5 mph bumpers, and emission controls overcame the XK engine’s ability to put enough horsepower under the hood, so the V-12 engine was deployed.
-The V-12 engine is a fantastic design, and it put the power back into the machine, but at a price.
-The single digit MPG of as pre-H.E. engine, and the reputation the car gained for always being in the shop for the mostly non-technical types that were the owners of these cars, eventually made the cars sell fewer units each year.
-The problem with the V-12 powered E Types was that the technology was not quite up to task yet.
+The car had a shape and design that had to evolve in order to meet legislative safety and emissions requirements before Jaguar had the resources to develop the technology needed to keep it viable.
+As safety standards and emissions controls began to emerge in the late 1960s – bumper height, 5 mph bumpers, and emission controls overcame the XK engine’s ability to put enough horsepower under the hood, so the V-12 engine was deployed.
+The V-12 engine is a fantastic design, and it puts the power back into the machine, but at a price.
+The single-digit MPG of as pre-H.E. engine, and the reputation the car gained for always being in the shop for the mostly non-technical types that were the owners of these cars, eventually made the cars sell fewer units each year.
+The problem with the V-12 powered E Types was that the technology was not quite up to the task yet.
 Four Stromberg carburetors were twice as difficult to synchronize as three, and the drivers often forgot to turn off the manual choke, fouling the spark plugs.

 The only amenity this car does not need is an excellent stereo system.
 It provides what its owner describes as its own “symphony of Cylinders”.
 A customized set of quadruple resonators, also procured from the UK, are the only restriction and pipe up the aforementioned symphony.
 You can hear the growl of this cat from quite a distance away, or it can be smooth and slow as it sneaks up on you!!